RecyclopsTeam/Recyclops/README.md

 from our server to display the material(s) of the scanned product, and how it must be disposed (trash, recycling, compost, etc).
 Users can also view a chart that shows their waste trends over time, encouraging them to minimize their landfill waste and opt for more recyclable products instead.
-The app also serves as a reference,s o users can scan an item when they are ready to dispose of it, to make sure they are disposing of it in the proper manner.
+The app also serves as a reference, so users can scan an item when they are ready to dispose of it, to make sure they are disposing of it in the proper manner.

 https://www.youtube.com/watch?v=FEVhxWZzrn0